theus/instantgram/README.md

 ## Changelog

+-   v5.0.3 - Fix opening stories (videos) [#75](https://github.com/theus/instantgram/issues/75) (thanks to [@mklaber](https://github.com/mklaber) 🎉👑)
 -   v5.0.2 - Fix open correctly image in carousel
-- v5.0.1 - Fix open correctly video on posts with more than 1 (thanks to @mklaber)
+-   v5.0.1 - Fix open correctly video on posts with more than 1 (thanks to [@mklaber](https://github.com/mklaber))
 -   v5.0.0 - Rewrite [instantgram] to work with the last chances in Instagram
-- v4.0.8 - Fix stories (thanks to @mklaber)
+-   v4.0.8 - Fix stories (thanks to [@mklaber](https://github.com/mklaber))
-- v4.0.7 - Fix grabbing some videos / posts (thanks to @mklaber)
+-   v4.0.7 - Fix grabbing some videos / posts (thanks to [@mklaber](https://github.com/mklaber))
 -   v4.0.5 - Fix loading of videos from story (and maybe posts) [#50](https://github.com/theus/instantgram/issues/50), [#48](https://github.com/theus/instantgram/issues/48) (thanks [@joe-wee](https://github.com/joe-wee)!)
 -   v4.0.4 - Fix open blob video files
 -   v4.0.3 - Fix search images (automatically) on page
 -   v4.0.2 - Fix [#32](https://github.com/theus/instantgram/issues/32) set language: undefined
 -   v4.0.1 - Fix [#33](https://github.com/theus/instantgram/issues/33) URL Signature Mismatch on Edge Chromium
 -   v4.0.0 - [instangram] now working again with full support of all media types also recognizes canvas images.
 Also it has now support for multiple images videos in any site feed or post with modal. (thanks to @ThinkBIG-Company)
 -   v2.4.0 - [instangram] now supports Stories.
 -   v2.3.0 - [instangram] now supports localization, both app and website.
 Initially it has en-US and pt-BR.
 You can help us translate [instantgram] for your language!
 Cool?
 Read [contributing](CONTRIBUTING.md) for more information.
 -   v2.2.0 - [instantgram] now supports video too! :movie_camera:
 -   After v2.0.0, [instantgram] has your data saved in `localStorage` and can be accessed entering `localStorage.getItem('instantgram')` in console inside instagram.com.
 If you can't access this item, you may be using a version before v2.0.0.

 [1]: http://theus.github.io/instantgram